Philadelphia Birth Injury Lawyers

 Types Of Birth Injuries

 There are a number of pregnancy issues that can result in neurological and brain damage.
 These occurrences can cause a lifetime of hardships and problems.
-Some of these are not even a result of malpractice or labor negligence including infections and genetic abnormalities.
-Others are a direct result of malpractice or labor negligence including lack of oxygen to brain, skull compression, hydrocephalus, ischemia, umbilical cord compression, and premature separation of the placenta from the uterus.
+Some of these are not even a result of malpractice or labor negligence but result from infection or a genetic abnormality.
+Others are a direct result of malpractice or labor negligence including lack of oxygen to the brain, skull compression, hydrocephalus, ischemia, umbilical cord compression, and premature separation of the placenta from the uterus.

 Brain injury to a newborn can eventually lead to cerebral palsy, special therapy, lifetime attendant care, lifetime medical equipment, cognitive rehab and emotional support and family counseling.